Role models of greatness.

 Brando: the Biography by Peter Manso (1994; 1,118 pages)

 He was a tough guy with a stunningly beautiful face.
 At first he wanted to be a drummer.
-Then a dancer.
+Then a dancer; he studied modern dance with Katherine Dunham in the early 40s.
 Turned out the only things he was good at were sports and drama, invariably coupled with a determined, rogue lifestyle.
 Known as "Bud," he got kicked out of high school for riding a motorcycle through the hallways.
 He once came to the rescue of a skinny 9-year-old kid being taunted and beaten by schoolyard thugs, helped him up, threw his arm around him and said, “I’m your new best friend.”

 Thus began a bizarre, intimate relationship with fellow actor Wally Cox that would last a lifetime -- for 40 years until Cox's death.
 Both men were born in 1924, and for many years they were roommates.
 After Cox died in 1973, Brando kept the ashes for safekeeping, because he wanted his own ashes to be commingled with Wally’s when the time came.
 Sure enough, in 2004, Brando’s family honored his request.
 The Associated Press reported, “The ashes of Brando’s late friend Wally Cox, who died in 1973, were also poured onto the desert landscape of Death Valley as part of the ceremony of scattering Brando’s ashes.”
 Brando not only kept his friend’s ashes for more than 30 years, but, when lonely, would sometimes dine with the urn, holding conversations in which he would perfectly imitate Cox’s distinctive voice, even at times keeping the urn under his car seat.